Takumi Kamijima: Career

-Kamijima started his professional career as a specially designated player for Kashiwa Reysol, from Chuo University in the 2018 J1 League season.
-He joined the team fully from the 2019 season.
+During his time at Kashiwa Reysol U18s, Kamijima played with Yūta Nakayama.
+He started his professional career as a specially designated player for Kashiwa Reysol, from Chuo University in the 2018 J1 League season.
+Kamijima joined the team fully from the 2019 season.

 At the end of his first full season at Kashiwa where he made 14 appearances across all competitions, Kamijima joined Avispa Fukuoka on loan for the 2020 season.
+He was named as the Meiji Yasuda J.League KONAMI Monthly MVP award winner for September 2020.
 He went on to make 41 appearances and he scored his first professional goal in a 1–0 league victory over Tokushima Vortis.

 Kamijima returned to Kashiwa where he played for two more seasons in the J1 League, making a further 57 appearances for the club.

 On 14 December 2022, it was announced Kamijima would be moving to J1 League champions Yokohama F. Marinos for the 2023 season.
+On 5 January 2024, Kamijima's contract was extended for the 2024 season.

+On 12 December 2024, Kamijima was announced at Avispa Fukuoka.